 Those players that do not get drafted don’t have to despair, there are a lot of ways to continue your journey to the NBA.

-It may take more work than you could have imagined, but the road to get to professional basketball is not closed.
+It may take more work than you could have imagined, but the road to getting to professional basketball is not closed.

 You will have to go to open tryouts, whether at the NBA level or Development League level.

 You may be contacted by Overseas teams to come to try out for them.

 The options at this point are many, but if your dream is to play in the NBA, you’ll need to grind for it.

 Impress everyone you come in contact with during these tryouts and you’ll be well on your way to making it that next step.

 You could earn a 10-day contract and have an opportunity to impress the coach in practice or with limited minutes in a game.

 It will take sacrifices in your life, and maybe a lot of travel, but your dream could still become a reality.